Updated March 2026 · 10 min read

 Upstate / non-MTA28-33% of net incomeFederal + SE tax + NY State (no city tax, no MTA)

-The 35–40% range for NYC freelancers is not a scare tactic — it's arithmetic.
+The 35-40% range for NYC freelancers is not a scare tactic, it's arithmetic.
 Freelancers who set aside 25% (a common rule of thumb from national guides) will be short thousands of dollars at tax time.
+Pew Research Center's 2021 gig-work survey reported that 24% of US adults have earned money through online gig platforms, and concentration is highest in dense metros like New York, which makes the local layer a non-trivial expense for thousands of city residents.

 New York State tax brackets (2026)